 Megan Williamson featured on Design*Sponge

-As the foremost blog in all things design, art and living, Grace Bonney has built an online community of all things beautiful.
-Megan Williamson was a featured artist in their February 28th posting.
-See more here.
+As the foremost expert in all things design, art and living, Grace Bonney has built an online community of all things beautiful.
+Megan Williamson was a featured artist in their February 28th blog issue.

-Megan Williamson will be exhibiting urban landscape and patterned still life paintings from June 2-30, 2015 at Chin-Azzaro, with an opening reception on Friday, June 5th from 6-8 pm.
+Megan Williamson exhibited urban landscape and patterned still life paintings from June 2-30, 2015 at Chin-Azzaro, with an opening reception on Friday, June 5th from 6-8 pm.

 Chin-Azzaro is located at 9 S. Washington Street in Ypsilanti, MI

-Megan Williamson will be exhibiting with fellow contemporary landscape artists at the Pennsylvania College of Art & Design in Lancaster from March 6-April 17, 2015 with an opening on Friday, March 6th from 5-9 pm.
+Megan Williamson exhibited with fellow contemporary landscape artists at the Pennsylvania College of Art & Design in Lancaster, March 6-April 17, 2015 with an opening on Friday, March 6th from 5-9 pm.